 In the classroom, I find that my military experience has made it easier to read the body language of my students and change my method of teaching if they don’t seem to be engaged.
 I think it’s helped be more quick on my feet and adaptable.

-eLearners: Along similar lines, do you have any advice for military members who are considering pursuing their psychology degree?
+eLearners: Along similar lines, do you have any advice for military members who are considering pursuing psychology career?

 JH: My advice is to realize that it can be difficult to shake off 20 years – or even four years – of military culture.
 I would advise that Veterans honestly examine the population they want to work with and consider whether their own personalities would be a good fit.
 In some cases, Veterans may find they are best suited to work with Veterans or with a population that is a bit rough around the edges.
 However, this is by no means an absolute.

-eLearners: How is technological innovation affecting the field of psychology and/or the way you teach your students?
+eLearners: How is technological innovation affecting the field of psychology ?

 JH: Technology in the classroom is a big plus.
 I love being able to incorporate YouTube videos and current news items into my instruction to help spark discussions.
 Sometimes, I teach accelerated classes that are three hours twice a week.
 Technology allows me to introduce different mediums to break up the class time and make learning fun.
 For example, Prezi turns boring PowerPoints into unique presentations.
 Socrative allows students to answers questions using their cell phones.
 Even just having students take out their phones and look for news articles that supplement our topics for the class is really helpful.